Sutton585/dasut.github.io/index.md

 Topics include: Leading a Culture of Innovation, Brainstorming, Problem Framing, Rapid Iteration and Product Testing, Prototyping, Ethnographic Research, User-testing and Interpretation.

 ### Udemy Product Managment Fundamentals
 In many of my roles, I have often served as almost a pseudo Product Owner with a strong emphasis on design and usablility.
-Now that I'm intentionally looking to find an appropriate Product Managment (or Product Owner) role to make the most of my broad skillset, I started these Udemy courses in order to gain certifications related to Product Managment.
+Now that I'm intentionally looking to find an appropriate Product Management (or Product Owner) role to make the most of my broad skillset, I started these Udemy courses in order to gain certifications related to Product Management.

 <!--